sitemule/ILEastic/README.md

 ILEastic is a service program that provides a simple, blazing fast programmable HTTP server for your application so you easy can plug your RPG code into a services infrastructure or make simple web applications without the need of any third party webserver products.

-Basicly it is a HTTP application server you can bind into your own ILE RPG projects, to give you a easy deploy mechanism, that fits into DevOps and microservices alike environments.
+Basically it is a HTTP application server you can bind into your own ILE RPG projects, to give you a easy deploy mechanism, that fits into DevOps and microservices alike environments.

 The self contained web application server makes it so much easier to develop web application.

 Simply compile and submit.
 Yes - You don't need GCI, Apache, nginx or IceBreak - simply compile and submit.

-The design paradigm is the same as found in Node.JS hence the name.
-Where Node.JS uses JavaScript, Node.RPG aims for any ILE language where RPG are the most popular.
+The design paradigm is the same as found in Node.JS - so project was initially called node.RPG but the name was subject to some discussion, so ILEastic it is.
+Where Node.JS uses JavaScript, ILEastic aims for any ILE language where RPG are the most popular.

 Except for initialization, It only requires two lines of code:
 ```